ptsagkis/UGLab/README.md

 ```

-- Install GDAL (if you face any problems installing GDAL then try to install [OsGeo](https://www.osgeo.org/projects/osgeo4w/)
+- Install GDAL.
+Further info can be fond [here](https://pypi.org/project/GDAL/). (if you face any problems installing GDAL then try to install [OsGeo](https://www.osgeo.org/projects/osgeo4w/))
-- Pip install the following libraris
+- Pip install the following libraries
  >##### keras
  >##### numpy
  >##### gdal